irrdnet/irrd/docs/admins/status_page.rst

   or is missing due to temporary disabling of journal keeping.
 * `Last export at serial number`: serial at which this IRRd instance last created an export for this source, if any.
+* `Last change to RPSL data`: the last time when the RPSL data for this source changed, due to adding, updating or removing an RPSL object.
+  This includes changes in visibility due to object suppression status.
-* `Last update`: the last time when a change was processed for this source, either by user submitted changes, NRTMv3 operations, or a full import.
+* `Last internal status update`: the last time when the internal state of this source was changed, either by an NRTM import or export, full import or export, recording an error, RPKI status change, or user submitted changes.
 * `Local journal kept`: whether local journal keeping is enabled.
 * `Last import error occurred at`: when the most recent import error occurred, for mirrored sources.
 An import error means an object